myelin0/Math-macicians/README.md

 # Math magicians

-- "Math magicians" is a website for all fans of mathematics.
+- "Math Magicians" is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:

     - Make simple calculations.
     - Read a random math-related quote.